Eww - Widgets for everyone!

 :string

-a command that get's run when the button is clickedonmiddleclick
+command to run when the button is activated either by leftclicking or keyboardonmiddleclick

 :string

-a command that get's run when the button is middleclickedonrightclick
+command to run when the button is middleclickedonrightclick

 :string

-a command that get's run when the button is rightclicked
+command to run when the button is rightclicked

 image